erreubequis/meta-id/BOARDS.md

   the green LED will be on solid when you have contact
 - briefly interrupt the power to reset the esp
-- it will now be in flash mode: the green LED should be off (assuming you release the flash jumper), if you see the green LED come on it has rebooted into esp-link and you need to reset it again (the whole proess take some fiddling, you can solder a real jumper or switch to the flash pads and there's a similar reset jumper pad on the bottom of the PCB).
+- it will now be in flash mode: the green LED should be off (assuming you release the flash jumper), if you see the green LED come on it has rebooted into meta-id and you need to reset it again (the whole proess take some fiddling, you can solder a real jumper or switch to the flash pads and there's a similar reset jumper pad on the bottom of the PCB).
 - use your favorite programming tool to reflash, you have time if the esp really entered programming mode, it often takes me